-Central Penn has established block transfer agreements with institutions where a predetermined number of credits from an earned associate degree can be transferred to a bachelor's degree in a program-to-program transfer.
+Central Penn has established block transfer agreements with institutions where a pre-determined number of credits from an earned associate degree can be transferred to a bachelor's degree in a program-to-program transfer.

-Information on articulation or block transfer agreements should be directed to the admissions department. (admissions@centralpenn.edu)
+Information on articulation or block transfer agreements should be directed to the Admissions Office. (admissions@centralpenn.edu)